caseydriscoll/prism/readme.md

 ## Getting Started

-1. Clone the plugin into your WordPress `plugins` directory `git clone git@github.com:patchdotworks/prism.git`
+1. Clone the plugin into your WordPress `plugins` directory
+> `git clone git@github.com:patchdotworks/prism.git`

-1. Make sure npm, grunt and grunt-cli are installed on your system.
+2. Confirm the [Node Package Manager](https://nodejs.org/en/download/) is installed on your system.
+> `npm -v`

+3. Install all packages and dependencies found in `package.json`.
-1. Run `npm install` to install all dependencies.
+> `npm install`

-1. Run `grunt` to initially compile assets
+4. Compile all sass and jsx source files to css and js
+> `grunt`

-1. Activate plugin, activating Posts-to-Posts dependency at the same time.
+5. Activate plugin, activating Posts-to-Posts dependency at the same time.
+> `wp plugin install posts-to-posts --activate`
+> `wp plugin activate prism`

 ## Installing Sample Data